reuters-graphics/prison-heat-records/README.md

 ## Air conditioning records
-Reuters created a single standardized spreadsheet with the responses on the presence of air conditioning in housing units.
+The [indoor-temperatures](https://github.com/reuters-graphics/graphics_2025-prison-hvac-records/tree/main/indoor-temperatures) folder contains a single standardized spreadsheet with the responses on the presence of air conditioning in housing units.

+for state facilities from public information requests.
+Each state folder contains the response from the respective department of corrections.

 Each prison was assigned a unique id (<code>facility_id</code>in the data), which matches the Department of Homeland Security’s (DHS) [Prison Boundaries Database](https://hifld-geoplatform.hub.arcgis.com/datasets/geoplatform::prison-boundaries-1/about).
 The DHS dataset includes the geographic boundaries and attributes of prisons, jails, detention centers, re-entry facilities, jails and juvenile detention centers.